We are the Department of Applied Mathematics. We are the only mathematics department at Illinois Tech.

 "Applied mathematicians develop and utilize mathematically rigorous methods, modeling insight, and computational algorithms to solve real-world problems."

-—Fred J. Hickernell, Chair of Applied Mathematics at IIT
+—Fred J. Hickernell, Professor of Applied Mathematics at IIT

 By "applied mathematicians" we mean not only our faculty, but our students as well.
 We encourage all of our students, both graduate and undergraduate, to take part in an applied mathematics-related research project or internship.
 We have a mix of faculty and students specializing in applied analysis, computational mathematics, discrete applied mathematics, and stochastics.
 The courses we offer cover these areas and attract both applied mathematicians and students from application areas.
 A few of the problems we solve are: the dispersal of pollutants in the environment, designing new materials, valuing an investment portfolio, and efficient routing of messages through the Internet.